Kasim Sulton

-Sulton has been a frequent collaborator, bassist and singer on many of Todd Rundgren's projects and solo tours.
+Sulton has been a frequent collaborator, bassist, and singer on many of Todd Rundgren's projects and solo tours.

 Biography

 Sulton attended and graduated in 1973 from Susan E. Wagner High School in Staten Island, New York.
 He married his high school sweetheart, Laurie Rampulla, and had three children with her.
 She died of cancer in 2011.

 Sulton started his musical career playing piano and vocals for Cherry Vanilla and guitar for Brooklyn-based band Sleepy Hollow before gaining a place in Utopia in 1976.
 During his time with Utopia, they recorded nine albums and toured extensively until disbanding in 1986, with occasional reunions to the present.
+In addition to singing "Set Me Free," he also wrote the song, "as a thumbing of my nose to Bearsville Records."

 He has toured with Blue Öyster Cult, Meat Loaf, Hall & Oates, Cheap Trick, Patty Smyth, Akiko Yano and Richie Sambora, among many other artists.
 As a studio musician, he has played on albums by Patti Smith, Indigo Girls and Steve Stevens, and appeared on an album of traditional Irish music by Eileen Ivers.
-He was a member of Joan Jett's backing band, The Blackhearts, touring with them and playing on Jett's album Up Your Alley (1988) as well as contributing a number of tracks to her compilation album The Hit List (1990).
+He was a member of Joan Jett's backing band, The Blackhearts, touring with them and playing on Jett's album Up Your Alley (1988) as well as contributing a number of tracks to her album of cover songs called The Hit List (1990).

 Sulton was the bassist and sang background vocals on the breakout Meat Loaf album Bat Out of Hell.
 He and Thommy Price collaborated on an album, Lights On, which Sulton co-wrote.
 The song "No T.V.
 No Phone" was featured in the comedy film The Allnighter (1987), starring Susanna Hoffs.

 Sulton recorded a solo album on September 4, 2002, entitled Quid Pro Quo.
 The album was released on Sphere Sound Records, and Sulton played all but two instruments on the album.
 He later released another solo album, "3" the fall of 2014, which featured Todd Rundgren on "Clocks All Stopped."